Asad Shafiq: 2010–2023

 In March 2019, he was named as the captain of Baluchistan's squad for the 2019 Pakistan Cup.

 In June 2020, he was named in a 29-man squad for Pakistan's tour to England during the COVID-19 pandemic.
 In July, he was shortlisted in Pakistan's 20-man squad for the Test matches against England.

 In July 2021, Asad Shafiq lost his central contract after failing to maintain his spot in the national team.

+In December 2023, Shafiq announced his retirement from all forms of cricket after he captained Karachi Whites to victory in the 2023-24 National T20 Cup.

 List of international centuries

-Shafiq has scored 12 centuries (100 or more runs in a single innings) in Tests.
-He has not scored a century in a One Day International (ODI) match nor a Twenty20 International (T20I) match.
+Shafiq scored 12 centuries (100 or more runs in a single innings) in Tests.
+He did not score a century in a One Day International (ODI) match nor a Twenty20 International (T20I) match.